dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    means he takes not to be deceived.

-   That jealousy which individuals of every nation feel at the supposed design of foreign powers, fits them to be the prey of ministers, and of those among themselves whose trade is war, or whose livelihood is jobs and contracts.
-"Confusion to the politics of Europe, and may every nation be at war in six months," was a toast given in my hearing not long since.
-The man was in court to the Ministry for a job.
+   That jealousy which individuals of every nation feel at the supposed design of foreign powers, fits them to be the prey of Ministers, and of those among themselves whose trade is war, or whose livelihood is jobs and contracts.
+"Confusion to the politics of Europe, and may every nation be at war in six months," was a toast given in the hearing of the writer. &mdash;

-   Ye gentle Graces, if any such there be who preside over human actions, how must ye weep at the viciousness of man!
+   The man was in court to the Ministry for a job. &mdash; Ye gentle Graces, if any such there be, who preside over human actions, how must ye weep at the viciousness of man.

-   When we consider, for the feelings of nature cannot be dismissed, the calamities of war and the miseries it inflicts upon the human species, the thousands and tens of thousands of every age and sex who are rendered wretched by the event, surely there is something in the heart of man that calls upon him to think!
-Surely there is some tender chord tuned by the hand of its Creator, that struggles to emit in the hearing of the soul a note of sorrowing sympathy.
-Let it then be heard, and let man learn to feel, that the true greatness of a nation is founded on the principles of humanity; and that to avoid a war when our own existence is not endangered, and wherein the happiness of man must be wantonly sacrificed, is a higher principle of true honor than madly to engage in it.
+   When we consider, for the feelings of Nature cannot be dismissed, the calamities of war and the miseries it inflicts upon the human species, the thousands and tens of thousands of every age and sex who are rendered wretched by the event, surely there is something in the heart of man that calls upon him to think!
+Surely there is some tender cord, tuned by the hand of its Creator, that struggles to emit in the hearing of the soul a note of sorrowing sympathy.
+Let it then be heard, and let man learn to feel, that the true greatness of a nation is founded on the principles of humanity; and that to avoid a war when our own existence is not endangered, and wherein the happiness of man must be wantonly sacrificed, is a higher principle of true honour than madly to engage in it.

-   But independent of all civil and moral considerations, there is no possible event that a war could produce benefits to England or France, on the present occasion, that could in the most distant proportion recompense to either the expense she must be at.
+   But independent of all civil and moral considerations, there is no possible event that a war could produce either to England or France, on the present occasion, that could in the most distant proportion recompence to either the expence she must be at.
 War involves in its progress such a train of unforeseen and unsupposed circumstances, such a combination of foreign matters, that no human wisdom can calculate the end.
-It has but one thing certain, and that is increase of TAXES.
-The policy of European courts is now so cast, and their interests so interwoven with each other, that however easy it may be to begin a war, the weight and influence of interfering nations compel even the conqueror to unprofitable conditions of peace.
+It has but one thing certain, and that is increase of taxes.
+The policy of European Courts is now so cast, and their interest so interwoven with each other, that however easy it may be to begin a war, the weight and influence of interfering nations compel even the conqueror to unprofitable conditions of peace.

-   Commerce and maritime strength are now becoming the fashion, or rather the rage of Europe, and this naturally excites in them a combined wish to prevent either England or France increasing its comparative strength by destroying, or even relatively weakening, the other, and therefore whatever views each may have at the commencement of a war, new enemies will arise as either gains the advantage, and continued obstacles ensue to embarrass success.
+   Commerce and maritime strength are now becoming the fashion, or rather the rage of Europe, and this naturally excites in them a combined wish to prevent either England or France encreasing its comparative strength by destroying, or even relatively weakening the other, and therefore, whatever views each may have at the commencement of a war, new enemies will arise as either gains the advantage, and continual obstacles ensue to embarrass success.

-   The greatness of Louis XIV made Europe his enemy, and the same cause will produce the same consequence to any other European power.
-That nation, therefore, is only truly wise, who, contenting herself with the means of defense, creates to herself no unnecessary enemies by seeking to be greater than the system of Europe admits.
-The monarch or the minister who exceeds this line, knows but little of his business.
-It is what the poet on another occasion calls-
+   The greatness of Lewis the Fourteenth made Europe his enemy, and the same cause will produce the same consequence to any other European Power.
+That nation, therefore, is only truly wise, who contenting herself with the means of defence, creates to herself no unnecessary enemies by seeking to be greater than the system of Europe admits.
+The Monarch or the Minister who exceeds this line, knows but little of his business.
+It is what the poet on another occasion calls &mdash;

-   The point where sense and nonsense join.
+   "The point where sense and nonsense join."

    Perhaps there is not a greater instance of the folly of calculating upon events, than are to be found in the treaties of alliance.
-As soon as they have answered the immediate purpose of either of the parties they are but little regarded.
-Pretenses afterward are never wanting to explain them away, nor reasons to render them abortive.
+As soon as they have answered the immediate purpose of either of the parties, they are but little regarded.
+Pretences, afterwards, are never wanting to explain them away, nor reasons to render them abortive.
 And if half the money which nations lavish on speculative alliances were reserved for their own immediate purpose, whenever the occasion shall arrive, it would be more productively and advantageously employed.

-   Monarchs and ministers, from ambition or resentment, often contemplate to themselves schemes of future greatness, and set out with what appears to them the fairest prospect.
-In the meanwhile, the great wheel of time and fate revolves unobserved, and something never dreamed of turns up and blasts the whole.
-A few fancied or unprofitable laurels supply the absence of success, and the exhausted nation is HUZZA'D INTO NEW TAXES.
+   Monarchs and Ministers, from ambition or resentment, often contemplate to themselves schemes of future greatness, and set out with what appears to them the fairest prospect: In the mean while, the great wheel of time and fate revolves unobserved, and something, never dreamed of, turns up and blasts the whole.
+A few fancied or unprofitable laurels supply the absence of success, and the exhausted nation is huzza'd into new Taxes.

-   The politics and interests of European courts are so frequently varying with regard to each other, that there is no fixing even the probability of their future conduct.
-But the great principle of alliancing seems to be but little understood, or little cultivated in courts, perhaps the least of all, in that of England.
-No alliance can be operative that does not embrace within itself, not only the attachment of the sovereigns, but the real interest of the nations.
+   The politics and interests of European Courts are so frequently varying with regard to each other, that there is no fixing even the probability of their future conduct.
+But the great principle of alliancing seems to be but little understood, or little cultivated in Courts, perhaps the least of all, in that of England. &mdash; No alliance can be operative, that does not embrace within itself, not only the attachment of the Sovereigns, but the real interest of the nations.

    The alliance between France and Spain, however it may be spoken of as a mere family compact, derives its greatest strength from national interest.
-   The mines of Peru and Mexico are the soul of this alliance.
+   The mines of Peru and Mexico are the Soul of this alliance.
 Were those mines extinct, the family compact would most probably dissolve.

    There exists not a doubt in the mind of Spain, what part England would act, respecting those mines, could she demolish the maritime power of France; and therefore the interest of Spain feels itself continually united with France.
-Spain has high ideas of honor, but has not the same ideas of English honor.
+Spain has high ideas of honour, but has not the same ideas of English honour.
 They consider England as wholly governed by principles of interest, and that whatever she thinks it her interest to do, and supposes she has the power of doing, she makes very little ceremony of attempting.

-   But this is not all-there is not a nation in Europe but what is more satisfied that those mines should be in the possession of Spain, than in that of any other European nation; because the wealth of those mines, sufficient to ruin Europe in the hands of some of its powers, is innocently employed with respect to Europe, and better and more peaceably distributed among them all, through the medium of Spain, than it would be through that of any other nation.
-This is one of the secret causes that combine so large a part of Europe in the interest of France, because they cannot but consider her as a standing barrier to secure to them the free and equal distribution of this wealth throughout all the dominions of Europe.
+But this is not all &mdash; There is not a nation in Europe but what is more satisfied that those mines should be in the possession of Spain, than in that of any other European nation, because the wealth of those mines, sufficient to ruin Europe in the hands of some of its powers, is innocently employed with respect to Europe, and better and more peaceably distributed among them all, through the medium of Spain, than it would be through that of any other nation.
+This is one of the secret causes that combine so large a part of Europe in the interest of France, because they cannot but consider her as standing as a barrier to secure to them the free and equal distribution of this wealth throughout all the dominions of Europe.

    This alliance of interest is likewise one of the unseen cements that prevents Spain and Portugal, two nations not very friendly to each other, proceeding to hostilities.
-They are both in the same situation, and, whatever their dislikes may be, they cannot fail to consider that by giving way to resentment that would weaken and exhaust themselves, each would be exposed a prey to some stronger power.
+They are both in the same situation, and whatever their dislikes may be, they cannot fail to consider, that by giving way to resentment that would weaken and exhaust themselves, each would be exposed a prey to some stronger power.

    In short, this alliance of national interest is the only one that can be trusted, and the only one that can be operative.
-All other alliances formed on the mere will and caprice of sovereigns, of family connections, uncombined with national interests, are but the quagmire of politics, and never fail to become a loss to that nation who wastes its present substance on the expectancy of distant returns.
+All other alliances formed on the mere will and caprice of Sovereigns, of family connections, uncombined with national interests, are but the quagmire of politics, and never fail to become a loss to that nation who wastes its present substance on the expectancy of distant returns.